EMWF Kids: You and Me Both and Going Up!

 The Bookshelf (Guelph) is our bookselling partner for this event.
 If you would like to purchase a copy of the book from this event, you can order online at bookshelf.ca or phone 519-821-3311 x1.
 Free shipping or curbside delivery in Guelph. $10.00 shipping cost outside of Guelph.

 The Pollock Family Fund (Lead Funder, Children's Programming)

-The Angel Gabriel Foundation, The Canada Council for the Arts, The Department of Canadian Heritage, Kitchener Waterloo Community Foundation, The Ontario Arts Council and Wellington County.
+The Angel Gabriel Foundation, The Canada Council for the Arts, The Department of Canadian Heritage, Kitchener Waterloo Community Foundation, Open Book, The Ontario Arts Council and Wellington County.